ALEXANDRA DRENTH

 How are embroidery and old mystical texts connected?

-Artist Alexandra Drenth gives perspective on a sustainable future through her favorite books.
+Artist Alexandra gives perspective on a sustainable future through her favorite books.

 HZG Levendige en Mystieke Textielcollages editie 222